1. Home

 Japan is a country of contrast, with ultra-modern cities like Tokyo and Osaka standing side by side with ancient temples and areas of pristine natural beauty.
 There's little doubt as to why Japan is such a popular tourist destination, welcoming more than 30 million holidaymakers each year.

-If you're ready to take a walk through the cherry blossoms, we'll take you through what you need to know about travelling safely in Japan.
+If you're ready to take a walk through the cherry blossoms, we'll take you through what you need to know about getting travel insurance for your Japanese adventure.

 Do I need travel insurance for Japan?